DannyGilligan/2023-womens-world-cup-quiz/README.md

 <tr>
 <td>
 The issue related to the innerText property that was attached to the this dialogue box when it was declared as a variable.
-Once the innerText property was removed, the screens displayed the correct/expected text to the user.
+Once the innerText property was removed, the screens displayed the correct/expected text to the user.<br><br>
 </td>
 </tr>